iamwilhelm/use.gpu/packages/live/README.md

 Components can render a `Gather` to continue after their children are rendered.

+Values yielded by those children are gathered up incrementally, in tree order.

 Gather takes two children:
-- the tree to be rendered, where values are yeeted back upwards
+- the tree of children to be rendered
 - a continuation `(value: T[]) => JSX.Element` that receives gathered values

 Any child can yeet a value, or an array of values: